shuao23/shuao23.github.io/projects/project_xv6.md

   - low-level programming
   - C
   - OS
-summary: A school project to extend the features of xv6, a bare-bones operating system
+summary: A project to extend the features of xv6, a bare-bones operating system
 ---

 WIP